-Why was your packaging designed in the first place?
+Why was your wood crate designed in the first place?
 To maintain the quality of your product to its destination.

-In most cases products ship everywhere everyday with no issues of damage from rough handling, punctures, vibration damage or dropping.
-When, however, these events do occur, new issues come to light concerning damage and returns.
+In most cases products ship everywhere every day with no issues of damage from rough handling, punctures, vibration damage, or dropping.
+When these events do occur, new issues come to light concerning damage and returns.

 - Severe impact